prof3ssorSt3v3/mad9011/docs/modules/week7/README.md

   url="https://www.youtube.com/embed/gZZKYc7l2YA"
 />

-Let's watch _How to Create a Glowing NEON Sign Text Effect Using Layer Styles_ video and practice more.
+Practice more with _How to Create a Glowing NEON Sign Text Effect Using Layer Styles_ video.

 <YouTube
   title="How to Create a Glowing NEON Sign Text Effect Using Layer Styles"